Get Help from a Barcoding Expert!

 Barcode technology works of off a principle called symbology.
 Symbology at its basic form is what defines the barcode; it determines the mapping and interpretation of the encoded information or data.
 This encoding allows the scanning device to know when a digit or character starts and when it stops, similar to a binary representation.
 We recognize barcodes as an array of parallel lines alternating between white and black lines.
-Barcode technology provides a simple and inexpensive method of recording data or information in a number of applications.
+Barcode scanning technology provides a simple and inexpensive method of recording data or information in a number of applications.

 The symbologies of the barcode technology can be arranged or mapped in a variety of ways.
-A continuous symbology is marked by the characters beginning with a black line and ending with a white line or space, while discreet symbologies have characters encoded as a black line a space and then another black line.
+A continuous symbology is marked by the characters beginning with a black line and ending with a white line or space, while discreet symbologies have characters encoded as a black line, a space, and then another black line.
 This takes care of the characters and how each individual number or letter is read.
 The lines of a barcode also have variances in encoding the widths of the lines.
 Some barcode technology systems use two separate widths to determine the character while others use multiple width lines.
 The use of any of these encoding styles depends, of course, on the application for which the barcode technology is being used.

 The line or linear barcode technology is sometimes referred to as 1D encoding.
 While we are most familiar with these barcodes, there are more complex codes that employ the use of dot matrixes to achieve a more complex encoding process that can store and identify far more information.
 These are referred to as 2D or, in some cases dataglyphs.
 They are comprised of miniature dots, like the old dot matrix printers, which create patterns that are read in the scanning process.
 They are not limited to this format and can be comprised of circular patterns or a collection of shapes and modules inserted into a specified image for a user.